History of Chinese Knots, Types, and Their Meanings

 Image from www.fusionknots.com

-Shaped like a spiral with a rectangular border, symbolizing the dome-like central sections of Chinese temples’ ceiling, hence the name “plafond” which means “ornate ceiling”.
+Shaped like a spiral with a rectangular border, symbolizing the dome-like central sections of Chinese temples’ ceilings, hence the name “plafond” which means “ornate ceiling”.
 Typically involves three rectangular sections, three deep and three across.

 8. Cross knot